Krishnasahu404/Gesture-Controls-Angry-Bird/README.md

 ## Features

-- **Eye and Hand Gesture Control**: Control the game with your eyes and hand movements, thanks to integration with advanced gesture recognition technologies.
+- **Eye and Hand Gesture Control**: Control the game using real-time eye and hand gesture tracking, providing a novel and engaging gameplay experience.

+- **Multiple Levels**: The game includes various levels with increasing difficulty, each featuring different challenges and obstacles.

+- **Scoring System**: Players earn points based on their performance in each level.
+Higher scores are achieved by completing levels quickly and efficiently.

+- **Star Rating System**: After completing each level, players receive a star rating based on their performance.
+Collect all stars to achieve the highest rank.

-- **Interactive Gameplay**: Enjoy the classic slingshot mechanics and destroy obstacles in a variety of levels.
+- **Interactive Gameplay**: Enjoy the classic slingshot mechanics with modern updates, including interactive environments and dynamic physics.

-- **Real-Time Tracking**: Utilizes state-of-the-art computer vision techniques to track eye and hand movements in real-time.
+- **Real-Time Tracking**: Utilizes advanced computer vision techniques to accurately track eye and hand movements, enhancing the gameplay experience.

 ## Installation